-c.
-Hood Adjustment
+C. Hood Adjustment

-I. Hood set: First, the hood must have a square opening to make a commercial job.
+- 1. Hood Set: First, the hood opening must have parallel gaps to front end panel and fenders to make a commercial job.
 Lower the hood gently to down position and determine the correct move to make fore and aft at the hood hinge to hood attachment.
 This is done by simply assuming the hinges aren't even there; that is, if the hood hangs forward on one side and back on the other, the hood is moved on the hinge to correct the misalignment at the nose.
 The parallel lines will fall in by themselves if the sheet metal is square.
-To align hood in an out-ofsquare opening take a little out- ofparallel of the split lines and some misalignment at the nose.
+To align hood in an out-of-square opening, take a little out-of-parallel of the split lines and some misalignment at the front end panel.
 When the hood is moved fore or aft, on either side, it affects the hood and fender gap on all four corners of the hood.
 Therefore, don't make one move and spoil three others.
 The final adjusting is done by the hinge pillar attachment.
-Try for parallel lines but as a last resort you can spoon one fender outboard and the opposite inboard and pick up enough gap in the hood line to make a good job out of a poor one.
+Try for parallel lines but, as a last resort, you can move one fender outboard and the opposite inboard and pick up enough gap in the hood line to make a good job out of a poor one.
+Check door swing to hood if this is done. - 2.
+Front Alignment for Flushness to Fender and Front End Panel: Three (3) adjustable bumpers are used for front end flushness.
+One is on the hood inner panel to the right of the hood latch opening, and one on each